racket/rhombus/design/class/class.md

 Method and fields names must all be distinct, both within a class and taking into account superclass and superinterface public fields and methods.
-A private field or method name is not visible outside of a class or interface, so it is not required to be distinct from subclass or subinterface fields and methods.
+A private field or method name is not visible outside of a class or interface, except whe using an `internal` name, so it is not required to be distinct from subclass or subinterface fields and methods.
 Method names inherited from multiple implemented interfaces must all be implemented the same way, either abstract, implemented in the same originating interface, or overridden in the implementing class.
-All field and methods names can be accessed through an object with `.`, but private field and methods names can only be accessed statically.
+All field and methods names can be accessed through an object with `.`, but private field and methods names can only be accessed statically, either within the defining class or via an `internal` binding.
 In static mode (i.e., when `use_static` is declared), then a method can only be used in a call form; when dynamic `.` is used to access a method, then it does not have to be a call, and the result of the `.` expression is a closure over the object.

 When a class implements an interface privately, the private methods are overridden with `private override` (and no other use of `private`